-5 Discussion
+4 Discussion

 We have collected key equations and derived novel results to account for stochasticity during the early phase of epidemic trajectories.
 Explicitly taking into account stochastic effects during the early phase of an epidemic allowed us to compute a good description of the mean epidemic size for all times (Eq.
-(11)).
-Importantly, our result captures the increased initial growth rate of surviving epidemics when compared to the asymptotic growth rate (Fig. 2).
-This is a known effect (Mercer et al., 2011; Rebuli et al., 2018), yet cannot be captured by deterministic epidemiological compartment models or by the McKendrick-von Foerster equation.
-One important consequence of this theoretical underestimation of classically used models is that parameter inference during the early phase of an epidemic of, for example, the basic reproduction number, will result in an overestimation of the true value (Kochańczyk et al., 2020).
+(8)).
+Importantly, our result captures the increased initial growth rate of surviving epidemics when compared to the asymptotic growth rate (Fig. 1).
+This is a known effect [10, 11], yet cannot be captured by deterministic epidemiological models.
+One important consequence of this theoretical underestimation of classically used models is that parameter inference during the early phase of an epidemic of, for example, the basic reproduction number, will result in an overestimation of the true value [17].
 We provide a new mathematical description of the expected epidemic size over time that could be used in statistical inference during the early phase of emerging epidemics.